sesame-project/simulationBasedTesting/README.md

 instructions, since several steps e.g. setting paths, have been altered.

-# TurtleBot Case Study
+# TurtleSim Case Study

-The TurtleBot case study provides a simple ROS-based test for the Simulation-based Testing platform.
+The TurtleSim case study provides a simple ROS-based test for the Simulation-based Testing platform.

 Dependencies